zaneef/zaneef.github.io/_posts/2022-09-20-thm-game-zone.md

 videogamer124    (?)
 ```

 We have the plaintext password.
-Let's log into the machine trough SSH
+Let's log into the machine throught SSH

 ```
 $ ssh agent47@10.10.128.187